-Assessment task Required role(s) Remark(s) 1 On-site audit of the manufacturer's quality management system and that of subcontractors where applicable, to the requirements of the Directive(s).
-QMS auditor + Product assessor (for product related technology auditing) An AIMD-QMS/MDD-QMS/ IVDD-QMS audit must take place once a year as a minimum.
-At a frequency of minimally every 2 years, a Product assessor needs to take part of the assessment II Assessment of technical documentation of MDD Product assessor Technical files need to be reviewed on a sampling basis, either on-site as part of the audit or off-site as a desk review.
-Further reference is made to NBOG 2009-4 guidance and further in this CoC III Examination of the design dossier Product Specialist Product Specialists with qualifications for the relevant product category as defined in this CoC shall take part in the design dossier reviews.
+Assessment task Required role(s) Remark(s) Ι On-site audit of the manufacturer's quality management system and that of subcontractors where applicable, to the requirements of the Directive(s).
+QMS auditor + Product assessor (for product related technology auditing) AnAIMD-QMS/MDD-QMS/ IVDD-QMS audit must take place once a year as a minimum.
+At a frequency of minimally every 2 years, a Product assessor needs to take part of the assessment Π Assessment of technical documentation of MDD Product assessor Technical files need to be reviewed on a sampling basis, either on-site as part of the audit or off-site as a desk review.
+Further reference is made to NBOG 2009-4 guidance and further in this CoC III Examination of the design dossier Product Specialist Product Specialists with qualifications for the relevant product category as defined in the NBOG code (throughout the documentation)shall take part in the design dossier reviews.
 Also relevant technical scientific and medical aspects shall be covered by specialists (e.g. biocompatibility).
-Particular experts without a formal qualification (e.g. an interventional cardiologist as clinical specialist for the review of a drug eluting stent design dossier) can be added to the review team to ensure sufficient competence in the review.
+Clinical specialist for the review of a drug eluting stent design dossier) must be added to the review team to ensure sufficient competence in the review.
+Other external experts can be involved in the review of the dossier (e.g. sterilization)